Lana-chan/picocalc_lua/API.md

 Same as `poll()` but halts execution until a key is pressed

 **Parameters**
-1. `nomod : boolean` - Ignore key events from modifier keys
+1. `nomod : boolean` - Ignore key events from modifier keys, default false
-2. `onlypressed : boolean` - Ignore key events other than `keys.state.pressed`
+2. `onlypressed : boolean` - Ignore key events other than `keys.state.pressed`, default true

 **Returns**
 1. `number` - One of `keys.state`